-Older adult Americans have heard many warnings about the dangers we face in 2020: pandemics, environmental changes, toxic chemicals, and so on.
+Older adult Americans have heard many recent warnings about the dangers they face: pandemics, environmental changes, toxic chemicals, and so on.
 While these may all be legitimate concerns, the greater reality is that the number one threat to all Americans’ health remains the same: heart disease.

 September 29th is World Heart Health Day, a day for celebrating our well-being and focusing on the importance of caring for our hearts.
 As we reflect upon our nation’s true number one health concern, it’s sobering to contemplate the toll that heart disease takes upon our nation and our families every year:

 - An American dies of heart disease every 36 seconds.